okland/next.js/docs/basic-features/typescript.md

 > A file named `next-env.d.ts` will be created in the root of your project.
 This file ensures Next.js types are picked up by the TypeScript compiler. **You cannot remove it**, however, you can edit it (but you don't need to).

-> Next.js `strict` mode is disabled by default.
+> Next.js `strict` mode is turned off by default.
 When you feel comfortable with TypeScript, it's recommended to turn it on in your `tsconfig.json`.

 By default, Next.js reports TypeScript errors during development for pages you are actively working on.
 TypeScript errors for inactive pages **do not** block the development process.